-I still have all the homemade gifts my two sons have made me for Mothers Day.
+I still have all the homemade gifts my two sons made me for Mothers Day.
 The gifts were all lovingly created at Kindergarten with their special artistic stamp on them.

 Depending on the age of the child, they may need a little help from Dad in order to make some of the gifts.

-I can still remember making gifts for my mum and taking tea and toast to her in bed.
+I can still remember making gifts for my Mum and taking tea and toast to her in bed.
 And don't forget you don't need to wait until Mother's Day to spoil her.

 Give handprints to Mum.
 Take a piece of white card and appropriate colour paints.
 Cover the childs hands with the paint and then press down onto the card.
 Cut to shape and ask the child to sign their name and write a message to Mum on the back once dry.

 Buy textile paints and create handprints on a kitchen tea towel or apron.

 Alternatively make a plaster handprint using a pre-purchased set.
 These can be found quite cheaply at the local store.